Skip to main content

 Phospholipid Structure

 Phospholipids are molecules that form the fundamental structure of cell membranes.
 They consist of a hydrophilic (water-attracting) 'head' and two hydrophobic (water-repelling) 'tails.'
-The arrangement of these molecules creates a bilayer that serves as a barrier to protect the cell's interior while allowing selective permeability.
+The arrangement of these molecules creates a bilayer that serves as a barrier to protect the cell and regulate the movement of substances in and out.

 Recommended video: